© Railway Wonders of the World 2024 | Contents | Site Map | Contact Us | Cookie Policy

 Part 6 of Railway Wonders of the World was published on Friday 8th March 1935.

 This issue contained a colour plate of a Canadian Pacific Railway Giant, No. 5903.
-The plate was attached to page 173, or the fifth page of this number.
 There were no art plates or photogravure supplements with this issue.

 The Cover